-Ctrl + Spacebar opens the Variable Editor dialog box
+Press Ctrl + Spacebar to open the Variable Editor dialog box.

-7.6.15.1 ST / IL Language selection
+8.6.15.1 ST / IL Language Selection

-The KAS IDE allows you to mix ST and IL languages in textual program.
-ST is the default language.
-When you enter IL instructions, the program must be entered between "BEGIN_IL" and "END_IL" keywords, such as in the following example
+The KAS IDE allows you to mix ST and IL languages in a textual program.

+- ST is the default language. - When you enter IL instructions, the program must be entered between BEGIN_IL and END_IL keywords.